The Feeling of Life Itself

 Why Consciousness Is Widespread but Can't Be Computed

-An argument that consciousness, more widespread than previously assumed, is the feeling of being alive, not a type of computation or a clever hack.
+A thought-provoking argument that consciousness—more widespread than previously assumed—is the feeling of being alive, not a type of computation or a clever hack.

 Koch describes how the theory explains many facts about the neurology of consciousness and how it has been used to build a clinically useful consciousness meter.
 The theory predicts that many, and perhaps all, animals experience the sights and sounds of life; consciousness is much more widespread than conventionally assumed.
 Contrary to received wisdom, however, Koch argues that programmable computers will not have consciousness.
 Even a perfect software model of the brain is not conscious.
 Its simulation is fake consciousness.
 Consciousness is not a special type of computation—it is not a clever hack.
 Consciousness is about being.

 Hardcover$27.95 T ISBN: 9780262042819 280 pp. | 6 in x 9 in 34 b&w illus.